KptKosmit91/World-of-Tanks-Randomizer/README_EN.txt

 INSTALLING THE GENERATED MODS

 After running the bat file and after the window displays "You are ready to install your mod!" go to the Output folder.
-Ignore the "res" folder.
 Copy the generated .wotmod file into World_of_Tanks/mods/(VersionFolder)
-Don't confuse the "mods" folder with the "res_mods" folder!
 And remember to only have one randomized mod installed in the game at a time.
 ________________________________________________________________________________________________________________________________________